tomedunn/the-finished-book/_theory/xp-approximations/xp-approximations.md

 To summarize, the results presented here help answer two key questions that have lingered on my mind for some time now regarding the encounter building rules in 5e and my research on them.

 First, why did my XP formula worked so well for the baseline monsters in the 2014 DMG while consistently giving low values for low CR published monsters?
 I had always assumed the answer had to do with designers having a bias towards weaker monsters at low CR, but this analysis shows that hasn't been the case.
 Instead, its because the XP formula used for published monsters is simply different from the one used when generating the baseline monsters in the 2014 DMG.
-And that difference happens to be most pronounced for low CR monsters, and leads to them having high XP values than they would based on the monster creation rules in the 2014 DMG.
+And that difference happens to be most pronounced for low CR monsters, and leads to them having higher XP values than they would based on the monster creation rules in the 2014 DMG.

-Second, why did the 2024 encounter building rules do away with the encounter XP multiplier?
+Second, why are the 2024 encounter building rules able to work without an encounter XP multiplier?
 There are still a few angle left to consider in regard to how PCs have change in power under the 2024 rules update for 5e, so I wouldn't consider this point closed completely.
-But these results are compelling, and strongly suggest that the 2024 encounter building rules are able to go without the encounter XP multiplier because one was already baked into the game's XP values, knowingly or unknowingly.
+But these results are compelling, and strongly suggest that the 2024 encounter building rules are able to go without the encounter XP multiplier because one was already baked into the game's XP values.

 My analysis of the [Pathfinder 2]({{ site.data.page-links.xp-dnd-vs-pathfinder.path }}) encounter building rules showed something similar.
-However, for those rules the offset appeared to a fixed percent scaling difference, which would produce a more uniform and predictable shift at each level of play.
-Applied to 5e, this would be like using the exponential XP formula but with a smaller exponential base (e.g., instead of $$1.077$$ a smaller value like $$1.06$$ could be used instead).
+However, for those rules the offset appeared as a fixed percent scaling difference, which produces a more uniform and predictable shift at each level of play.
+Applied to 5e, this would be like using the exponential XP formula but with a smaller exponential base (e.g., instead of $$1.077$$ a smaller value like $$1.06$$ could be used).